craigmateo/palabra/_posts/2022-11-01-nonverbal-communication.md

 ## Moving Forward

 Nonverbal corpus methods have been used in empirical behavioural sciences as well as highly descriptive methods in pragmatics.
 Much recent research is driven by applications in human-computer interaction and artificial intelligence.
 What is perhaps lost in this focus is nonverbal analysis as humanistic inquiry.
 Interpretive, meaning-centred approaches can draw from the rich, embodied nature of human interaction to advance empathic understanding.
-Humanistic approaches with an 'eye' towards developments in AI and robotics could help drive dicussions on what is unique about human vs. machine cognition.
+Humanistic approaches with an 'eye' towards developments in AI and robotics could also help drive dicussions on what is unique about human vs. machine cognition.

 ## References